Diving in the Banda Islands

 Butterflyfishes are small and colourful, and spend most of the day flitting in search of food within their small reef ranges.
 They typically travel alone or in pairs, and use keen eyesight to spot exposed polyps and other marine invertebrates.
 The Banda Islands host many different species, including ovalspot butterflyfish, which are bright yellow with a vertical black band running down through their eyes, and a large black spot in the middle of their back; and Meyer's butterflyfish, which is whitish-yellow with curved black bands and a grey nape.

-Koon Island - is located 10 km east of Seram.
+Koon Island - is located in the Banda Sea, 10 km east of Seram.
 After back-rolling in you will drop down into warm, clear and shallow waters where the reef flat rises to 5 metres below the surface and from here, begin your descent down the wall.
 The ever-present current will guide you gently along the reef to your right as the wall comes to a point.
 On the wall you can expect the larger life to include dog-toothed tuna, schooling barracuda and jacks.

 In the nooks and crannies of the wall you should look out for robust ghostpipefish quietly going about their business like a torn piece of vegetation, whose movements are seemingly at the whim of the ebb and flow of the water.
 Also here are the much-sought-after orangutan crab, most often at home in bubble coral.
 The little beast seems to have hairy orange limbs much like the great ape after which it is named.